raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 2. DRF computes output scope.
 3. DRF rejects the request if another active run has the same output scope.
 4. DRF creates `ETLPipelineRun` and initial `ETLNodeRun` rows.
-5. DRF queues a pipeline runner task with the run ID.
+5. DRF queues the pipeline launch task with the run ID.
-6. The runner loads the pipeline definition and run row.
+6. The launch task loads the pipeline definition and run row.
 7. The concrete `PipelineDefinition` validates node metadata and builds the pipeline-owned Celery Canvas.
 8. Celery executes node tasks with stable run/node identifiers.
 9. Each node claims its `ETLNodeRun` under a database lock, then records status, row counts, metadata, and errors.